ChanGu3/ChanGu3/README.md

 My name is Chandler Guthrie but you can also refer to me as Chan.

 I am currently a student at Washington State University and majoring in Software Engineering.
 My passion for development stems from video games!   ~ classic

-Some experiences I have of game dev come from using Unity and the Unreal Engine.
-As well as dabbling into Monogame (Microsofts XNA Framework)